jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 See
 - The rise and preservation of argument indexing systems by Sebastian Collin

-## Serial verb constructions
+# Serial verb constructions

+# Argument indexation

-## Noun incorporation
+# Noun incorporation

 Sometimes an argument in the underlying argument structure becomes incorporated into the verbal word.
 Possible situations include:
 - O argument incorporated into the verb, and the clause becomes intransitive
 - the head of an O argument is incorporated, and a modifier in the [NP]<sub>O</sub> becomes the new O: "I'm house-making Subih"

-## Non spatial settings
+# Non spatial settings

-TODO: split vP, TP and CP layer?

 See BLT 3.15